Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Modality Representations and Cross-Modal Composition

 \subsection{Formalizing Modalities}

-Let $\mathcal{L}$ denote the set of languages and let $M$ denote modalities in \uriel{+}: For each modality $m\in M$, let $\mathcal{X}^m$ be the raw data space (e.g. country/territory speaker counts for geography, the Glottolog genealogy counts for genetic, derived latent vectors from typological information).
+Let $\mathcal{L}$ denote the set of languages and let $M$ denote modalities in \uriel{+}: For each modality $m\in M$, let $\mathcal{X}^m$ be the raw data space (e.g. country/territory speaker counts for geography, the Glottolog genealogy counts for genetic, binary typology vectors).
 For a language $\ell\in\mathcal{L}$, we write $x_\ell(m)\in\mathcal{X}^m$ for its raw modality-specific data.
 For example, $x_\text{German}(\text{geo})$ corresponds to the geography vector for the German language in \uriel{+}.